 If your account is not up to date, your child may not be able to attend and may lose their spot.
 If you have trouble paying fees, please talk to the Director to organise a Payment Plan.

 Children suffering infectious illnesses must not attend preschool.
 We have a list of diseases and exclusion periods which you may look at, or phone us about, if you require more information.
 Please notify the preschool if your child contracts an infectious disease.
 If your child is unable to attend due to illness, family holidays etc please let the staff know.
 Fees must be paid if the child is absent, as the vacancy in the group is reserved for your child.

-The most common exclusion in 24hours from the last time a child has vomited.
+The most common exclusion is 24 hours from the last time a child has vomited.